chains-project/bump/README.md

     * We use Maven version 3.8.6
     * We run OpenJDK
     * As a starting point, we use Java 11
-  * The reproduction can result in 5 different outcomes:
+  * The reproduction can result in 5 different successful outcomes:
-    * The compilation step fails _before_ the dependency is updated.
+    * The project build fails _after_ the dependency is updated due to unresolved dependencies, but not before.
-      This is a failure of reproduction corresponding to the label "PRECEDING_COMMIT_COMPILATION_FAILURE".
+      This is a successful reproduction corresponding to the label "DEPENDENCY_RESOLUTION_FAILURE".
-    * The test step fails _before_ the dependency is updated.
+    * The project build fails _after_ the dependency is updated due to maven enforcer plugin errors, but not before.
-      This is a failure of reproduction corresponding to the label "PRECEDING_COMMIT_TEST_FAILURE".
+      This is a successful reproduction corresponding to the label "MAVEN_ENFORCER_FAILURE".
     * The compilation step fails _after_ the dependency is updated, but not before.
       This is a successful reproduction corresponding to the label "COMPILATION_FAILURE".
     * The test step fails _after_ the dependency is updated, but not before.
       This is a successful reproduction corresponding to the label "TEST_FAILURE".
-    * Both compilation and tests finish successfully both before and after updating the dependency.
+    * The project build fails _after_ the dependency is updated due to an unknown error which cannot be categorized into above other failure types.
-      This is a failure of reproduction corresponding to the label "NO_FAILURE".
+      This is a successful reproduction corresponding to the label "UNKNOWN_FAILURE".
 * Stage 4: (WIP) isolate all environment / network requests by downloading them locally.

 ## Tools